British military vehicle markings of World War II: Arm of Service

-Discussed in detail from May 1939 the system was summarised in a War Office letter of 12 April 1940 updated in 1941, 1942 and 1943.
+Discussed in detail from May 1939, the system was summarised in a War Office letter of 12 April 1940 updated in 1941, 1942 and 1943.

-All vehicles carried arm of service (AoS) markings comprising a 9 inch square with a white two or three digit number (both one and four digits were occasionally used).
+All vehicles carried Arm of Service (AoS) markings comprising a 9 inch square with a white two or three digit number (both one and four digits were occasionally used).
 Where the background colour is pale, the number may be coloured.
-The background colour explained the AoS, the number differentiated the AoS HQ and the individual battalions or companies within that AoS.
+The background colour explained the AoS, the number differentiated the AoS HQ, and the individual battalions or companies within that AoS.

 Painted on the offside front bumper or nearby, dependent upon the vehicle, so may be on the front of the wing, glacis or with a jeep, below the windscreen.
 The sign is repeated on the offside rear.
 The size is adapted to suit the vehicle and space available.

 A white top stripe indicates Corps troops.

 A brigade HQ was the first number, then each battalion within the division, going from senior to junior, having a number increasing by one or more number.
 Service units, postal, provost, ambulance etc. would not have an HQ unit.

-Troop carrying vehicles may use removable plates with the AoS sign as they were regularly moved between divisions.
+Troop-carrying vehicles may use removable plates with the AoS sign as they were regularly moved between divisions.
 They may also have signs that were twice the size, with a black square over the RASC sign, the unit information of the troop being transported being chalked on the black square.

 Headquarters, provost, medical, training & postal units in a division used a black panel with white numbers.

 War department census number

-A letter designating the type of vehicle followed by a number painted white with 3½ inch high, 2 inch wide stencil on the sides of the bonnet and on the tailboard of softskins, if no bonnet, then on cab door.
+A letter designating the type of vehicle followed by a number painted white with 3½ inch high, 2 inch wide stencil on the sides of the bonnet and on the tailboard of softskins; if no bonnet, then on cab door.
 AFV's painted theirs on the sides, sometimes on glacis in early war.
 Light blue was used on airborne vehicles and black on vehicles with desert camouflage.
-Motorcycles used half sized numbers on either side of the fuel tank or on plates front and back.
+Motorcycles used half-sized numbers on either side of the fuel tank or on plates front and back.

-Each War Department order allocated a sequence of numbers to paint onto the vehicles as they were built and left the factory.
+Each War Department allocated a sequence of numbers to paint onto the vehicles as they were built and left the factory.